-If you do not hear sound from the device connected to the HDMI port, you need to change the device for sound output.
+If you do not hear sound from the device connected to a port, such as the USB port, HDMI output port, optical output port, or headphones jack, you need to change the device for sound output.

-- 1 Close all open programs.
+- Close all open programs.

-- 2 Click Start and Control Panel.
+- Click Start and Control Panel.

 - 3 Click Hardware and Sound.

 - 4 Click Manage audio devices under Sound.

 - 5 On the Playback tab, select the desired device for sound output and click Set Default.